 These tips are in order of importance.
-Hopefully your home already has most of these features and you can use the following as a checklist to see how well your home is performing.
+Hopefully, your home already has most of these features and you can use the following as a checklist to see how well your home is performing.

 - Roof/Ceiling insulation.

-The roof cavity (top of ceiling to underside of roof) should have bulk insulation (batts) at least 90 to 150mm thick, with no gaps or holes.
+The roof cavity (top of the ceiling to the underside of the roof) should have bulk insulation (batts) at least 90 to 150mm thick, with no gaps or holes.
 Ceiling exhaust fans should be self-closing and downlights, besides being LED should have a cover over them so the insulation can go over the lights to prevent them poking through the insulation.
 This will keep the heat gain or loss to a minimum.

-To keep the outside heat away, reflective foil should be installed between the rafters when retro fitting or on top of the rafters when re-roofing.
+To keep the outside heat away, reflective foil should be installed between the rafters when retrofitting or on top of the rafters when re-roofing.

 A sealed roof cavity keeps the heat in during winters.
-Ideally if the roof cavity is able to be vented in summer it will perform better in the hot months.
+Ideally, if the roof cavity is able to be vented in summer it will perform better in the hot months.

 Warning: do not place insulation over Halogen lights, halogens are inefficient and dangerous.
 Make sure your electrical wiring complies with current regulations and ensure not to touch it during insulation installation.

 Double glazed and well-sealed windows and doors have only recently started to become the choice of homeowners and builders, in Melbourne, largely due to the introduction of 6-star energy ratings in 2011.

 If a home does not have double glazing it can still perform close to or better than a double glazed home.